neurodebian/neurodebian/sandbox/2012-02-08_comp_neurosci_ubuntu_live_usb.rst

 .. _`Live Ubuntu Linux`: http://help.ubuntu.com/community/LiveCd
 .. _`persistent storage`: http://help.ubuntu.com/community/LiveCD/Persistence

+*Note: You do not have to reboot your computer if you have a virtual machine* (e.g., `VirtualBox <http://www.virtualbox.org>`_, `VMware <http://www.vmware.com/>`_, etc.) *and you can point it boot from the USB stick.*

 ***************************************************************************
 WARNING   WARNING   WARNING   WARNING   WARNING   WARNING   WARNING
 ***************************************************************************
-As a fully running Linux system, this USB stick is not perfect.
-It will `get corrupted over time`_ and special care needs to be taken to maintain its health.
-As a precaution backups of it should be made routinely.
+In general, a USB stick is not preferable media for a day-to-day use of Linux because flash memory has a short lifetime (on the order of about several months to a year, based on usage).
+In addition to the chance of hardware failure over a long time frame, the Ubuntu Live CD also has a tendency to slowly `get corrupted over time`_, but with special care taken, it can be used safely.

+As a precaution, it should be routinely backed up.
 You can also copy your files over to your hard drive.
-For performance issues, it is possible to transfer the persistent storage to your hard drive.
+To improve performance, it is even possible to transfer the persistent storage to your hard drive.
 See below for details.

 .. _`get corrupted over time`: http://bugs.launchpad.net/ubuntu/+source/upstart/+bug/125702

-FOLLOW THESE RULES:
+RULES FOR KEEPING YOUR FILES SAFE:

 1. NEVER YANK OUT THE USB STICK WHILE UBUNTU IS RUNNING.
 PERFORM PROPER "SHUTDOWN" FIRST.

 2. REGULARLY BACKUP DATA FROM USB STICK ONTO HARD DRIVE

+*Disclaimer: I take no responsibility over lost data whatsoever.
+By using this image, you assume all responsibility of your data.*

 Copying files to your hard drives:
 -----------------------------------